 Purify the air

 I like to use essential oils in our home.
 I don’t believe they are some magic cure all, or that they completely prevent sickness, but I do believe they help with mood and can make your home smell clean.
-Here are my favorite essential oils for sickness, Immune Strength, Flu Time, Breathe Ease, Orange, Lemon, Eucalyptus, Peppermint, and Purify.
+Here are my favorite essential oils for sickness, Germ Fighter, Germ Destroyer, Immune Aid and Immune Boom.
 I diffuse the essential oils in rooms that we spend the most time.

 Don’t forget to wash your hands!